thota-code/eatwitharuna-dev/_notes.md

 todo

 - featRecipe API / getAllFeaturableRecipes => allow params for /snacks only! featRecipe/
-- sanity.js environment variables not working .env.local
 - assigned color functions / option in SANITYIO for colors - featured & single
 - api for ingredients to have caloric values
 - figure out 'next' featured recipe
+- spice in grid form

 dec 31st LEFT -
 MORE RECIPES COMPONENT